 - 1. NEGRC said they could take the lead on the application. - 2.
 Emory University has the Silver Award Level as a Bicycle Friendly Campus We could perhaps partner with Oxford College - 3.
-Decatur is the only city in Georgia with a designation (Silver) Nationwide 860 have applied and 506 have been certified. - 4.
+See attached for communities in Georgia who have participated in this process Nationwide 860 have applied and 506 have been certified. - 4.
 Using the 5 E Framework1, the Bicycle Friendly Community program provides a roadmap to improving conditions for bicycling and guidance to help make your community's vision for a better, bikeable community a reality. - 5.
 AtkinsRéalis has prepared an outline (see below) of the tasks they believe we would need to consider for this process.
 At this point, the goal is to have the Northeast Georgia Regional Commission coordinate the application with AtkinsRéalis providing technical assistance, if needed.
 It may be necessary to hire an intern or p/t employee to perform these tasks for the City. - 6.
 I have reached out to John Devine, Executive Director at Georgia Bikes, to get his opinion of this process and what role Georgia Bikes might play, if we were to move forward.
 Mr. Devine was on vacation, but we plan to touch base soon.